Search for your paving & DIY needs!

 Mature size: 15–25 m

 This tree is fairly small and will grow to around 20m.
-It is particularly dense if clipped properly (we’d advise trimming every July).
+It is particularly dense if clipped properly (we would advise trimming every July).
 In the autumn, the field maple has stunning orange and red hues.
 Ideally, ensure your field maple has plenty of sunshine or partial shade.

 Hawthorn: